phillbush/mpv-concat/README.md

 After opening a file, you can create more video segments in addition to the ones read from concat.txt (if it exists).
 Then, after writing the segments to disk, a new "concat.txt" file is created in the directory the mpv command was ran.
-The segment start times are indicated in the mpv timeline as chapters.

 **Set time.**
 In the video screen, press `Ctrl + T` to grab the first timestamp and